jqueryscript/ChatGPT-Resources/README.md

 - [chat-gpt-search-extension](https://github.com/Doragd/chat-gpt-search-extension) - A browser extension to display ChatGPT response alongside Search results (fork from wong2 and develop continually).
 - [chat-gpt-assistant](https://github.com/msfrisbie/chat-gpt-assistant) - A browser extension to integrate ChatGPT everywhere.
 - [chatgpt-extension](https://github.com/iOliverNguyen/chatgpt-extension) - This extension loads ChatGPT in the current tab, allowing you to use ChatGPT along your working session.
 Simply click the extension icon in your browser toolbar to activate ChatGPT or use the shortcut Ctrl + \ .
+- [chat-gpt-soliloquy](https://github.com/yetone/chat-gpt-soliloquy) - A Chrome extension that allows ChatGPT to engage in a conversation with itself.

 ## Other Externsions